davidikin45/AspNetCore.Mvc.MvcAsApi/README.md

 * Usually would use MVC Filters OR Global Error/Exception handling but not both.
 It will work with both though.
 * Using [WebAPIContrib.Core](https://github.com/WebApiContrib/WebAPIContrib.Core) to allow the use of action results outside of MVC.
 * Use [ConfigureApiBehaviorOptions to configure problem detail type and title mapping](https://docs.microsoft.com/en-us/aspnet/core/web-api/?view=aspnetcore-2.2).
+* The ProblemDetailsErrorResponseHandler by default intercepts the response stream using [RecyclableMemoryStream](https://github.com/microsoft/Microsoft.IO.RecyclableMemoryStream) rather than new MemoryStream() to improve application performance.
+* Set appBranch.UseProblemDetailsErrorResponseHandler(options => options.InterceptResponseStream = false); to not intercept response and only change response if !context.Response.HasStarted.

 ```
 if (!env.IsProduction())